 Erewash

 § This page gives an overview of the Erewash local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Erewash lies between Nottingham and Derby, blending suburban towns with river valleys and parklands.
 Ilkeston and Long Eaton are its principal towns, both known for strong ties to lace-making and manufacturing.
 The River Erewash and Erewash Canal run through the district, providing leisure routes for walking, cycling, and boating.
 The landscape is dotted with historic buildings, including old mills and churches, while nature reserves and green belts break up the urban fabric.
 Its location makes it a well-connected area, bridging the cultural and industrial heritage of Nottinghamshire and Derbyshire.

-The administrative boundary of Erewash can be viewed on OpenStreetMap: District Boundary of Erewash.
+The administrative boundary of Erewash can also be viewed on OpenStreetMap: District Boundary of Erewash.

 Key Facts about Erewash